 Happy 100th Birthday, Rocky Mountain National Park!

 Rocky Mountain National Park turns 100 in 2015.
-History Colorado is celebrating the people and the places of one of our most cherished spots in the We ❤ Rocky Mountain National Park exhibit, opening March 21.
+History Colorado is celebrating the people and the places of one of our most cherished spots in the We ❤ Rocky Mountain National Park exhibit.
 The exhibit is part of a year-long, state-wide celebration of Rocky Mountain National Park’s centennial.

 Every day, we have amazing experiences in the park.
 We’re seeing a moose for the first time.
 Breathing in deep lungfuls of high mountain air.
 Proposing to our future spouse in front of Bear Lake.
 Climbing Longs Peak for the first—or 47th—time.
 Posing for a photo by a snowdrift on Trail Ridge Road.
 Camping with friends, or with an entire youth group.